gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 If you can't find a way to get ffmpeg with all requirements for your system, you can always compile it on your own: https://trac.ffmpeg.org/wiki/CompilationGuide

-**How to link ffmpeg to this plugin:**
+**How to link your custom binaries to this plugin**

 - Provide the path to ffmpeg && ffprobe via GatsbyJS plugin configuration
-- Set an environment variable -> https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#ffmpeg-and-ffprobe
+- Or set an environment variable -> https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#ffmpeg-and-ffprobe
-- Add the static binaries to any folder in your `$PATH`
+- Or add the static binaries to any folder in your `$PATH`

 ### Linux

-Linux users might be able to: `sudo apt-get install ffmpeg`
+Linux/Debian users might be able to: `sudo apt-get install ffmpeg`

 Make sure you have `ffprobe` installed as well.